Vic299/Host-A-Dynamic-Web-App-On-AWS/README.md

    - Ensure security groups and IAM roles are correctly applied

 3. **Set Up DNS and SSL**
-   - Point Route 53 domain to ALB DNS
+   - Point the Route 53 domain to the Application Load Balancer DNS
-   - Request and attach SSL cert via ACM
+   - Request and attach SSL cert via Amazon certificate Manager

 ---